btsecom/docs/source/spot/en/index.html.md

 `DELETE /api/v3.2/order`

 Cancels pending orders that has not yet been transacted.
 The `orderID` is a unique identifier to cancel a particular order. `clOrderID` is a custom ID sent in by the trader.
 When cancel by `clOrderID`, all orders having the same ID will be cancelled.
 If `orderID` and `clOrderID` is not sent in, then cancellation will be for all orders in the current market.
+Requires `Trading` permission.

 ### Request Parameters